-$$y_1 = A_1 \sin \omega t$$ , $y_2 = A_2 \sin (\omega t + \phi)$
+$y_1 = A_1 \sin \omega t$ , $y_2 = A_2 \sin (\omega t + \phi)$

-- 2) Show that even as well as odd harmonics are present as overtone in modes of vibration of string. - 3) State and explain laws of vibrating strings. - 4) Write a short note on Quality or timbre. - 5) Two wires of the same material and same cross section are stretched on a sonometer.
+- 2) Show that even as well as odd harmonics are present as overtone in modes of vibration of string. - 3) State and explain laws of vibrating strings. - 4) Two wires of the same material and same cross section are stretched on a sonometer.
 One wire is loaded with 1 kg and another is loaded with 9 kg.
-The vibrating length of the first wire is 60 cm and its fundamental frequency of vibration is the same as that of the second wire.
+The vibrating length of first wire is 60 cm and its fundamental frequency of vibration is the same as that of the second wire.
 Calculate vibrating length of the other wire.
-(Ans: 3)

-- 6) The equation of simple harmonic progressive wave is, $y = \sin \pi/2$ (4t/0.025 x/0.25).
-Where all quantities are in the S.I. system.
-Find amplitude, frequency, wavelength and velocity of the wave.
-(Ans: Amplitude, A = 1 m Frequency n = 40 Hz Wavelength $\lambda = 1$ m, v = 40 m/sec) - 7) A stretched sonometer wire is in unison with a tuning fork.
+(Ans: 3) - 5) The equation of simple harmonic progressive wave is, y = sin π/2 (4t/0.025 x/0.25).
+Where all quantities are in S.I. system.
+Find amplitude, frequency, wavelength and velocity of wave.
+(Ans: Amplitude, A = 1 m Frequency n = 40 Hz Wavelength λ = 1 m, v = 40 m/sec - 6) A stretched sonometer wire is in unison with a tuning fork.
 When the length is increased by 4%, the number of beats heard per second is 6.
 Find the frequency of the fork.

-(Ans: $n_1 = 156 \text{ Hz}$ )
+(Ans: $n_1 = 156$ Hz)

-- 1) Explain the formulation of stationary waves by analytical method.
+- Explain the formulation of stationary waves by analytical method.
 What are nodes and antinodes?
-Show that the distance between two successive nodes or antinodes is $\lambda/2$ . - 2) Explain the production of beats and deduce analytically the expression for beats frequency. - 3) State and verify the laws of vibrating strings using a sonometer. - 4) Explain the reflection of transverse waves from a denser medium. - 5) Explain the reflection of Longitudinal waves from a rarer medium. - 6) Waves produced by two vibrators in a medium have wavelength 2 m and 2.1 m respectively.
+Show that the distance between two successive nodes or antinodes is λ/2. - Explain the production of beats and deduce analytically the expression for beats frequency.

+- 3) State and verify the laws of vibrating strings using sonometer. - 4) Waves produced by two vibrators in a medium have wavelength 2 m and 2.1 m respectively.
 When sounded together they produce 8 beats/second.
 Calculate wave velocity and frequencies of the vibrators.
-(Ans: $n_1 = 168 \text{ Hz}$ )
+(Ans: $n_1 = 168$ Hz)